felixlopz/hubrise-test-task/content/developers/api/en/order-management.md

 #### Delivery statuses {#delivery-statuses}

-The following statuses are available, in chronological order:
+The following statuses are available:

 | Status                | Description         |
 | --------------------- | ------------------- |